FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 <!--truncate-->

 According to a [2022 Statista survey](https://www.statista.com/statistics/809750/worldwide-popularity-ranking-database-management-systems/), PostgreSQL and MongoDB are two of the most popular databases today, ranking 4th and 5th, respectively.
-Both databases share a few similarities and striking differences in terms of architecture, data model, commands, use cases, and more.
+Both databases share a few similarities and striking differences in terms of architecture, data model, commands, use cases, security, and more.
-A secure database is also critical, considering the amount of malware, cyber attacks, and many other threats modern companies face.

 This article will explore both PostgreSQL and MongoDB databases in detail and assist you in making an informed decision.